 Online Editor of The British Journal of Photography.

-Author Babylon, Albion, forthcoming with Saqi Books in Spring 2025.
+Author Babylon, Albion, published by Saqi Books, Spring 2025.

 Contributing Writer at WePresent.